GaebsApps/subtitle_enhancer/README.md

 # Subtitle Enhancer

+!!This app is still under development and may not work as intended!!

 This Streamlit app enhances subtitles by improving their grammatical quality and synchronizing them with audio transcriptions.
 It uses OpenAI's Whisper model for audio transcription and GPT-4 for grammatical enhancement, allowing you to upload both MP3 and SRT files, process them, and download the improved subtitles.

 ## Features